-STATUS NETWORK lists all of the nodes (Prime and prime) to which the local not access.
+STATUS NETWORK lists all of the nodes (Prime and non-Prime) to which the local node has access.
 The display lists the state of the current connection for each media type.

 STATUS USERS lists all the processes currently active on the system, including users who have logged in from a remote node.
 The display also lists phantom server processes that are associated with network services, such as PRIMENET or DSM.